 - Top export: Copper

-Catamarca’s 55 km Adobe Route is a mountainous circuit dotted with little pueblos and churches built from adobe between the 17th and 18th centuries, and banked by the many vineyards covering the ascent of the hills in the mountains.
+Catamarca’s 55 km Adobe Route is a mountainous circuit dotted with small towns and churches built from adobe between the seventeenth and eighteenth centuries, and banked by the many vineyards covering the ascent of the hills in the mountains.